 If you find yourself waiting in line to use your gym’s elliptical machine during peak workout hours, you’re not alone.
 The elliptical trainer is often one of the most sought-after cardio machines at fitness centers.
 It’s also a top choice for home exercise equipment.

-So what is it about this low-impact machine that makes it so popular?
+So what is it about this low impact machine that makes it so popular?
 Check out these 10 benefits and decide for yourself.

-1. Boost your stamina and cardio capacity
+1. Boosts your stamina and cardio capacity

 Aerobic exercise, also known as cardio, is a key part of a balanced exercise routine.
 When you do aerobic exercise, your heart and lungs need to work harder to provide your muscles with more blood and oxygen.

 The elliptical machine allows you to get a good aerobic workout, which can strengthen your heart, lungs, and muscles.
 This, in turn, can help build your stamina and endurance.

 On an elliptical machine, you can perform both high intensity interval training and steady-state cardio workouts.

 If you’re looking for a way to crush your calorie burn in a short amount of time, jump on the elliptical.